 Motivated by Proposition~\ref{p:trivial}, we give the following definition.

-\begin{definition}[Non-trivial solutions] We say that a solution $u$ to \ref{f:P} is non-trivial if the set $\{u = 0\}$ has non-empty interior (and trivial otherwise). \end{definition}
+\begin{definition}[Genuine solutions] We say that a solution $u$ to \ref{f:P} is genuine if the set $\{u = 0\}$ has non-empty interior (and non-genuine otherwise). \end{definition}

-\begin{remark} In the special case $\lambda = \frac{1}{\inradius}$, problem \ref{f:P} admits only trivial solutions.
-Indeed, we know from Proposition \ref{c:gradbound} that, for every solution $u$ to problem \ref{f:P}, $F (u)$ is contained into the high ridge $\{ d (x) = \inradius \}$ and hence the set $\{ u = 0 \}$ has necessarily empty interior. \end{remark}
+\begin{remark} In the special case $\lambda = \frac{1}{\inradius}$, problem \ref{f:P} admits only non-genuine solutions.
+Indeed, we know from Proposition \ref{c:gradbound} that, for every solution $u$ to problem \ref{f:P}, $F (u)$ is contained in the high ridge $\{ d (x) = \inradius \}$ and hence the set $\{ u = 0 \}$ has necessarily empty interior. \end{remark}